nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 	1. Indicates that this Pointer has been replaced by another.
 Consumers should be aware that there is another Pointer referencing a more [current content](pointer_maintenance.html#managing-pointers-to-static-content).
 	2. Indicates that this Pointer has been deprecated but has not been replaced by another DocumentReference.
 	There is no newer Pointer or content that can be retrieved but the use of this Pointer and its content is discouraged.
-[Status transition](#pointer-status-transition-worked-examples)
+See [Status transition](#pointer-status-transition-worked-examples) for more information.
 - Entered-in-error – Indicates that the Pointer should not really have been entered into the NRLS however in keeping with the principle of deleting only by exception [link to principles](overview_principles.html) this status allows a Provider to mark a Pointer as erroneous without needing to delete it.

 ## Pointer status: legal transitions ##